Operation Hat Trick (OHT) Overview

 - OHT pioneered the first national philanthropic co-branded cause marketing retail apparel licensing program in conjunction with America’s colleges and universities.
 Hats and gear feature the college logo in addition to the OHT brand.
 A royalty paid by the manufacturer for the sale of each OHT product generates the revenue stream OHT uses to fund carefully selected organizations that fulfill the OHT mission.

 - The organization has inspired more than one and a half million consumers to make a “purchase with a purpose.”
 Dot Sheehan says, “Love of university and love of country is a powerful combination.”

-- Since 2014, Operation Hat Trick has donated over $3 million to programs that meet its mission.
+- Since 2014, Operation Hat Trick has donated almost $4 million to programs that meet its mission.
 89% Year over Year of all OHT royalty proceeds support the recovery of wounded service members and veterans.
 And in FY’18, we are thrilled to announce OHT has donated 100% of its royalties to selected organizations.
 This has been one of OHT’s longterm goals.

 - To date, OHT has provided funding to approximately 50 organizations in two dozen states, many of which treat wounded service members and veterans across the USA.
 The organization is driven to positively impact veterans in all 50 states.